Our environmental pledge

 Agroforestry

-Bringing trees together with crops on farmland is a smart way to operate.
-Planting trees improves the water supply and minerals in the soil, aids fertilisation, stops nitrates polluting water tables, boosts wildlife (bats, insects, birds etc.) and habitats as well as improve adaptation to the climate.
-This technique can significantly reduce the amount of inputs farmers use.
+Bringing trees together with crops on farmland is an effective approach.
+Planting trees improves water retention, replenishes minerals in the soil, aids fertilisation, prevents nitrates polluting water tables, promotes wildlife (bats, insects, birds, etc.) and habitats and helps improve climate resilience.
+This technique can also significantly reduce the amount of external inputs.

 Download the app